KenoKoch/Planty/README.md

 #### Description:

 Plant Moisture Monitor with ChatGPT Integration
 This program runs on a Raspberry Pi with a connected display, continuously measures the moisture level of a plant, and visualizes the plant's status through various animations.
-It also integrates ChatGPT, allowing interactive conversations with your plant.
+It also integrates ChatGPT allowing interactive conversations with your plant.

 Features
-- Moisture Measurement
 - Continuously reads the plant's moisture level using a sensor.
-- Displays different animations on the screen reflecting the plant's current moisture state:
-- Happy, okay, or sad faces depending on moisture level.
+- Displays different animations on the screen reflecting the plant's current moisture state.
+Happy, okay, or sad faces depending on moisture level.
 - A progress bar visualizing the current moisture.
-- The plant blinks every few cycles.
 - Special animations during watering or when ChatGPT is active.
 - A Python script (GPT.py) is launched in parallel, enabling communication with ChatGPT.
 You can interact and "talk" with your plant.